roidrage/paperplanes/_posts/2025-03-11-our-book-the-intentional-organization-available-for-preorder.md

 ---
-title: 'Our Book "The Intentional Organization" Is Available for Preorder!"
+title: 'Our Book "The Intentional Organization" Is Available for Preorder!'
 date: 2025-03-11
 layout: post
 categories: